ryan-blauwaert/air_quality_capstone/README.md

 ## The Data
 The data used in this analysis comes from three primary sources:
 1. **The U.S. Environmental Protection Agency (EPA)**
-    - From the [EPA website](https://www.epa.gov/outdoor-air-quality-data/air-quality-statistics-report), I gathered twenty csv files, each containing air quality data from a single year.
+    - From the [EPA website](https://www.epa.gov/outdoor-air-quality-data/air-quality-statistics-report), I gathered twenty csv files, each containing air quality data from a single year
     - Each csv file contains metrics from approx. 500 locations across the U.S.
     - Air quality metrics include:
         - Carbon Monoxide concentration, ppm